dcmouser/mewlo/doc/sphinx/book/core/database.rst

 We propose to use the SQLAlchemy library to handle all database/orm functionality.
 This breaks with our general approach of not using existing 3rd party libraries, but it's one of the few areas where we really don't want to reinvent the wheel.

-It would be nice if we could isolate and wrap the SQL Alchemy functionality in our own layer to make it easier to port and swap out SQLAlchemy but i'm not sure that's really feasible.
+It would be nice if we could isolate and wrap the SQL Alchemy functionality in our own layer to make it easier to port and swap out SQLAlchemy but I'm not sure that's really feasible.

 We can however, list some desires we have for the ORM codebase: